Professor Emerita Earns Poetry Accolades

 “Having this opportunity to travel and continue my education is a special way to be able to see other perspectives,” Waldron said.
 “It affirms that it’s possible for me to continue to follow my passions of WGS and gender equity work because people are working in those fields in their careers.”

 Assuming her plans develop as proposed, she will travel to Australia, South Africa, Costa Rica and Spain beginning in late August or early September.
 Through that she will regularly update Sherbin, the College and the Center for International Programs (CIP) on her progress.
-In fall 2024, she will return to K to present her experiences to perspective fellowship applicants.
+In fall 2024, she will return to K to present her experiences to prospective fellowship applicants.

 Waldron said she felt overwhelmed when she first was notified that she was selected for the fellowship.